 The historical buildings are very close to each other, you can see and visit them during a pleasant walk through District 1 [city center].
 These buildings are some of the top attractions in Saigon, and most of them you can see or visit for free:

 Central Post Office

 Ho Chi Minh Central Post Office dates from 1891, some people and historical websites tell it was designed by Gustave Eiffel, others say it was Alfred Foulhoux, the fact is that the Post Office is an important landmark in the city.
 Inside the building, you can admire the marble floor, the paintings and even the old telephone boxes are still there.

 In front of the post office is the Notre Dame Cathedral, a huge church in the heart of a Buddhist city, another legacy from the French.
 Built in the 1880’s it was originally called Saigon Church.
 However, in 1959, after the installation of the statue “Peaceful Notre Dame”, the name was changed.
 Nowadays, it’s called Saigon Notre Dame Cathedral Basilica, one of the religious and historical Ho Chi Minh attractions.

 Saigon Opera House

 Keep walking through Dõng Khói Street till you reach the Opera House, another attraction in Ho Chi Minh city.
 This one you can’t get inside for free, you need to buy spectacle tickets to be able to see the interior design.

-Due to our short time in the city, we didn’t visit it, also we decided to spend our nights exploring the Saigon food scene, not so cultural, but very yummy. [find more details further down in this post]
+Due to our short time in the city, we didn’t visit it, also we decided to spend our evenings searching for things to do in Ho Chi Minh at night and exploring Saigon food scene, not so cultural, but very yummy. [more details further down in this post]

 Around the Opera House, there are other historical buildings, the Hotel Caravelle and the Hotel Continental Saigon.
 If you look at these three buildings, you have the sensation of being in a European city, a disconnected view from your Southeast Asia trip.